datopian/datahub/site/content/blog/enhancing-geospatial-data-visualization-with-portaljs.md

 ---
-title: 'Enhancing Geospatial Data Visualization with PortalJS'
+title: 'Adding Maps to PortalJS: Enhancing Geospatial Data Visualization with PortalJS'
 date: 2023-07-18
 authors: ['João Demenech', 'Luccas Mateus', 'Yoana Popova']
 filetype: 'blog'
 ---

+This post walks you though adding maps and geospatial visualizations to PortalJS.

-Are you keen on building rich and interactive data portals?
+Are you interested in building rich and interactive data portals?
 Do you find value in the power and flexibility of JavaScript, Nextjs, and React?
-In that case, allow us to introduce you to [PortalJS](https://portaljs.org/), a state-of-the-art framework leveraging these technologies to help you build amazing data portals.
+If so, [PortalJS](https://portaljs.org/) is for you.
+It's a state-of-the-art framework leveraging these technologies to help you build rich data portals.

-Perhaps you already understand that the effective data visualization lies in the adept utilization of various data components.
+Effective data visualization lies in the use  of various data components.
 Within [PortalJS](https://portaljs.org/), we take data visualization a step further.
-It's not just about displaying data - it's about telling a captivating story through the strategic orchestration of a diverse array of data components.
+It's not just about displaying data - it's about telling a story through combining a variety of data components.

-We are now eager to share our latest enhancement to [PortalJS](https://portaljs.org/): maps, a powerful tool for visualizing geospatial data.
-In this post, we will to take you on a tour of our experiments and progress in enhancing map functionalities on [PortalJS](https://portaljs.org/).
-Our journey into this innovative feature is still in its early stages, with new facets being unveiled and refined as we perfect our API.
-Still, this exciting development opens a new avenue for visualizing data, enhancing your ability to convey complex geospatial information with clarity and precision.
+In this post we will share our latest enhancement to PortalJS: maps, a powerful tool for visualizing geospatial data.
+In this post, we will to take you on a tour of our experiments and progress in enhancing map functionalities on PortalJS.
+The journey is still in its early stages, with new facets being unveiled and refined as we perfect our API.

 ## Exploring Map Formats